MrMavs/LiuCipher/README.md

 LC aims to be the new standard for encryption. **_Assuming it cannot be cracked_**, it is better than other protocols in the following ways:

 * It uses randomly generated keys, meaning **no amount of computational power can decipher intercepted messages.**
-* It is symmetric (single key used to encrypt and decrypt), but unlike other symmetric ciphers; LC allows Alice and Bob to generate a key over an **insecure channel** like the web.
+* It is symmetric (single key used to encrypt and decrypt); but unlike other symmetric ciphers, LC allows Alice and Bob to generate a key over an **insecure channel** like the web.

 **Your task**, should you choose to accept it, is to crack LC.
 In this implementation, LC uses a psuedo-random number generator - the Mersenne Twister.
 Exploiting the RNG is not a true crack.
 A valid crack entails exploiting weakness(es) - if any - in the protocol itself.
 However, any crack is interesting and worth attempting.
 A passive attack by signal analysis is one potential path.